-So-called alternative investment assets, e.g. gold and precious metals, oil and gas partnerships and leases, derivatives and structured products, and other types of non-market correlative assets, may also lessen your portfolio’s volatility.
+So-called alternative assets, e.g. gold, silver, palladium and platinum, oil and gas partnerships and leases, derivatives and structured products, and other types of non-market correlative assets, may also lessen your portfolio’s volatility.
 Read our top 7 gold IRA company guide to which dealer to choose.

 Your retirement portfolio should never depend on the shares of any one company (either within a taxable portfolio or within your retirement account, 401(k), or other stock purchase account).

 This is like putting all your eggs in one basket.
-If the stock price declines, this could unfortunately affect your retirement plan’s short and long-term performance.
+If the stock value declines, this could unfortunately affect your retirement plan’s short and long-term performance.